ruoyann/tp/docs/UserGuide.md

 ### Command Box

 The **Command Box** is where you can enter [**commands**](#how-to-read-commands-in-studytracker) in StudyTracker.
+Similar to any CLI, you can navigate the history of commands you entered with UP and DOWN arrow keys.

 * `Command Box` — type in your commands here
 * `Display` — results of commands and error messages are shown here.